fortran-lang/fortran-lang.org/learn/best_practices/arrays.md

 r = [1, 2, 3, 4, 5]
 ```

-The array constructor can be annoted with the type of the constructed array
+The array constructor can be annotated with the type of the constructed array

 ```fortran
 real(dp) :: r(5)